Do I Need To Treat Water Damage?

 Wood turns into a sponge when it’s exposed to water.
 Because of this, the wooden structure inside your walls and floors will keep absorbing water.
 Over time, this water will soak through the rest of your home.

-Even a small amount of water on your floor can seep all the way up to your ceiling.
+Even a tiny amount of water on your floor can seep up to your ceiling.

-If left untreated, this damp wood will start to rot, which causes a number of problems.
-Not only does it create a health hazard for anyone living in the house, but it also weakens the wood and, in turn, the structural integrity of the home.
+If left untreated, this damp wood will start to rot, which causes several problems.
+Not only does it create a health hazard for anyone living in the house, but it also weakens the wood and, in turn, the home’s structural integrity.

 But water damage can damage the foundation of a house as well.